elpamplina/mastodon-threading/README.md

 The plugin takes into account all this and, in the event that some attachment does not meet the limitations of the server, an error message is shown BEFORE starting to send the thread.

-### Quotes and media descriptions
+### Quote blocks and media descriptions

 The plugin uses quote blocks (starting with the Markdown symbol ">") to add descriptions to images and other media.
-Just add a quote after a media, and it will be sent as description.
+Just add a quote block after a media, and it will be sent as description.

 ![Screen capture with an image with description](img/images.png)